Project-EPIC/osmdown/README.md

         parse    Simply parse a file, print back to STOUT render   Render a string of text
-        build    Given an .osmdown file, write HTML
+        build    Given an .osmdown file, write HTML preview  preview <src> rendered in a web browser

       Options: